 St Chad’s College has a fitness suite equipped with weights, several rowing machines and other exercise equipment.

 Our College prides itself on its tutorial system.
 We have a student to tutor ratio of fifteen to one, which, as far as we know, is the best ratio in the University.
 In Durham, College tutors (or mentors) are the front-line of student support, and they help students adjust to university and college life.
 They offer moral support and refer students to the Senior Tutor or to others for specialised support and advice.

-Many College tutors are also subject-specialists who can augment the academic support provided by departments: they won’t teach you per se, but they’ll help you to get a handle on the challenges of academic life.
+Some College tutors are also subject-specialists who can augment the academic support provided by departments: they won’t teach you per se, but they’ll help you to get a handle on the challenges of academic life.
 Other tutors work outside the University, offering students golden opportunities to discuss career prospects from a world-of-work perspective.
-At St Chad’s, even though are assigned a particular tutor, students are encouraged to approach other tutors, especially to explore career options, but also to seek other forms of advice.
+At St Chad’s, even though everyone is assigned a particular tutor, students are encouraged to approach any member of the tutorial team, especially to explore career options, but also to seek other forms of advice.